Isambard Kingdom Brunel: Education

-When Brunel was eight, he was sent to Dr Morrell's boarding school in Hove, where he learned classics.
-His father, a Frenchman by birth, was determined that Brunel should have access to the high-quality education he had enjoyed in his youth in France.
-Accordingly, at the age of 14, the younger Brunel was enrolled firstly at a college in Caen, then at Lycée Henri-IV in Paris.
+When Brunel was eight, he was sent to a school run by a local Reverend Weeden Butler.
+He was then sent to Dr Morrell's boarding school in Hove, where he studied classics.
+His father was determined that Brunel should have access to the high-quality education he had enjoyed in his youth in France.
+Accordingly, at the age of 14, the younger Brunel was enrolled at the Henri Quatre (Henry IV) College in Caen, where he remained for two years.
+During his time at the school, he was seen to be interested in helping his father with his work and was very proficient in calculations.
+Nevertheless, he was also fond of artistic drawings in addition to engineering-based ones.
+He then went to Lycée Henri-IV in Paris, which was known for its mathematics education.
+While abroad, he was easily sheltered from his parents' imprisonment, but having been imprisoned for his debts, it is impossible that Marc Brunel could have paid for his son's education; the benefactor who did remains unknown.

-When Brunel was 15, his father, who had accumulated debts of over £5,000, was sent to a debtors' prison.
-After three months went by with no prospect of release, Marc Brunel let it be known that he was considering an offer from the Tsar of Russia.
-In August 1821, facing the prospect of losing a prominent engineer, the government relented and issued Marc £5,000 to clear his debts in exchange for his promise to remain in Britain.

-When Brunel completed his studies at Henri-IV in 1822, his father had him presented as a candidate at the renowned engineering school École Polytechnique, but as a foreigner, he was deemed ineligible for entry.
-Brunel subsequently studied under the prominent master clockmaker and horologist Abraham-Louis Breguet, who praised Brunel's potential in letters to his father.
-In late 1822, having completed his apprenticeship, Brunel returned to England.
+When Brunel completed his studies at Lycée Henri-IV in 1822, his father had him presented as a candidate at the renowned engineering school École Polytechnique, but as a foreigner, he was deemed ineligible for entry.
+At the time, there were no university degrees in the United Kingdom in engineering or mechanics, and so Brunel decided to stay in Paris and study under the prominent master clockmaker and horologist Abraham-Louis Breguet, because horology was the finest type of engineering.
+Breguet praised Brunel's potential in letters to his father; in August 1822, having completed his apprenticeship, Brunel returned to England.